vijayvenkat/openstack-netscaler-ci/README.rst

 in the deployment you prefer and test the changes that get submitted.

-We had contributed NetScaler driver and wanted to make sure it is not broken and hence the test infrastructure.
-The following paragraphs captures the thought process and provides code snipetts from the code that was used to setup the testing infrastructure at Citrix.
+We had contributed NetScaler driver and wanted to make sure it is not broken and hence we setup a test infrastructure.
+The following paragraphs captures the thought process of setting up a test infrasture and provides code snipetts from the code that was used to setup the testing infrastructure at Citrix.
 Hoping, it will be useful for others who are setting up their own test infrastructure.

 The starting point is http://ci.openstack.org/third_party.html